-Born in the United States, I spent the past 25 years researching and teaching in South Africa, before moving to Strathclyde in 2016.
-My research focuses on issues of democratization, by studying voting, public opinion, and elected legislatures, in democratizing countries in Africa and particularly South Africa.
+Born and educated in the United States, I spent 25 years researching and teaching in South Africa, before moving to Strathclyde in 2016.
+My research focuses on issues and challenges of sustaining democracy, by studying voting, public opinion, and elected legislatures, in the developing world in general, and Africa and South Africa in particular.

 I work on issues of democratization primarlily through the tools of survey research but also employ other methods of institutional analysis.
 I am co-founder and Senior Adviser of Afrobarometer, a regular survey of public opinion in 35 African countries (www.afrobarometer.org).
 I am also co-founder and co-Principal Investigator of the African Legislatures Project, a study of legislatures and legislators in 17 countries(www.cssr.uct.ac.za/alp).
 Finally, I am the founder and Principal Investigator of the South African National Election Study, a longitudinal series of post-election surveys dating back to South AFrica's first democratic election of 1994 (www.cssr.uct.ac.za/daru/sanes).
 These studies are also carried out in association with the Comparative National Elections Project, and Comparative Study of Electoral Systems project.

 Expertise & Capabilities

 United States Politics